-I'm a third-year Computer Science and Mathematics student at Northeastern University interested in programming languages and developer tooling.
+I'm a final year Computer Science and Mathematics student at Northeastern University interested in programming languages and developer tooling.

 (λx.x x) (λx.x x)